 Most people purchase auto insurance without ever giving much thought to the kinds of coverage that they are actually buying.
 Anyone who watches television, surfs the internet, or listens to the radio will be exposed to advertisements for auto insurance.
-If the content of these adds describes what is most important to consumers, then low cost and feeling protected are at the top of the list.
+If the content of these ads describes what is most important to consumers, then low cost and feeling protected are at the top of the list.
 Everyone has heard “Fifteen minutes could save you fifteen percent.” or “Like a good neighbor…”.
-While these catch phrases are memorable, auto insurance advertisements never provide consumers any detailed information on low-cost insurance that provides real protection.
+While these catchphrases are memorable, auto insurance advertisements never provide consumers with any detailed information on low-cost insurance that provides real protection.
 If they did, they would be selling everyone Personal Injury Protection coverage.

 One of the most important and least understood insurance products you can buy in Washington is Personal Injury Protection or PIP insurance.
 In Washington, PIP provides–at minimum the following coverage:

 - $10,000.00 for reasonable and necessary medical expenses for each person injured in an auto accident for injuries incurred within three years of the accident

 - $200 per week for income loss for one year (after the injured individual is disabled for 14 consecutive days)